 Also, unlike many insurance companies, American Modern Insurance Group doesn't offer any discounts to its customers, such as for bundling multiple policies, paying in advance or signing up early.
 So there is little opportunity to mitigate the company's high rates with a discount or price cut.

-Bottom Line: For people with specialized homeowners insurance needs, American Modern's excellent financial ratings and customer service that's better than some competitors make it a good choice.
+Bottom line: For people with specialized homeowners insurance needs, American Modern's excellent financial ratings, and customer service ratings that beat some competitors, make it a good choice.
 But anyone who can get coverage from a standard insurer should look elsewhere.